-If you want to start making money from home then it might be time to start a reselling business.
-Reselling items online (or even locally) is one of the easiest and most accessible ways to start making money online or from home.
-Not to mention one of the quickest ways.
-With things like blogging, youtube or starting a service-based business it can take some time to build up, but with a reselling business, you can generally start making money within a few days to a week and then build it up from there.
+If you want to start making money from home, then it might be time to start a reselling business.
+Reselling items online (or even locally) is the easiest and most accessible business idea to start making extra money online or from home.
+Not to mention one of the quickest ways with the best profit margin.
+With different ways to earn an income from home like blogging, youtube, or starting a service-based business it can take some time to build up.
+But with an online reselling business, you can generally start making money within a few days to a week and then build it up from there.

 Stick with me because in this post I’m going to go over everything you need to know to start a reselling business.
 If you’ve been wanting to see what it takes to be a reseller, then this ones for you!

 I started selling on ebay back in 2016 when I was a full time stay at home mom to my son who was a year old at the time.
-From there I grew it to be a pretty good part time income and then into enough money that my husband was able to work at home with me.
-We recently transitioned away from reselling because we moved into a travel trailer to travel full time, but I have no doubt we’ll be reselling again as soon as we have a home.
+From there, I grew it to be a pretty good part time income and then into enough money that my husband was able to work at home with me.
+We recently transitioned away from reselling because we moved into a travel trailer to travel full time, but I have no doubt we’ll be reselling again as soon as we have a home because it really is a great business model.
 For now, I’ll help others start and grow their own resale businesses!

 This article contains affiliate links.
 See bottom of the page for full disclosure.

 First I wanted to go over some frequently asked questions that I get from those who are looking to start a reselling business.

 A reselling business is basically any business where you buy items and resell them in an attempt to make a profit.
 You can resell almost anything, but it’s pretty popular to resell clothes, shoes, antiques, electronics, and more.